vboyev-MSFT/defender-docs/defender-office-365/remediate-malicious-email-delivered-office-365.md

   - **Organization limits**: The maximum number of active, concurrent email remediations is 50.
 Once the limit is reached. no new remediations are triggered until some actions are completed.
   - **Email message limits**: If an active remediation involves more than one million email messages, no new email remediations are allowed.
   - **Recipient requirements in remediations**:
     -  The total percentage of selected recipients must be at least 40% of the total email message count in the remediation.
-For instance, if an email is sent to 5 recipients, Threat Explorer counts it as 5 emails.
+For instance, if an email is sent to 5 recipients, Explorer (Threat Explorer) counts it as 5 email messages.
 If the remediation requires the deletion of 5000 email messages, the remediation must target at least 2000 recipients.
     - If the recipient count is less than 40% of the total email message count, the remediation can't be used to delete more than 1000 messages that were sent to a single recipient.

 - You need to be assigned permissions before you can do the procedures in this article.
 Admins can take the required action on email messages, but the **Search and Purge** role is required to get those actions approved.
 To assign the **Search and Purge** role, you have the following options:
   - [Microsoft Defender XDR Unified role based access control (RBAC)](/defender-xdr/manage-rbac) (If **Email & collaboration** \> **Defender for Office 365** permissions is :::image type="icon" source="media/scc-toggle-on.png" border="false"::: **Active**.
 Affects the Defender portal only, not PowerShell): **Security operations/Security data/Email & collaboration advanced actions (manage)**.